BeneStrahm/pyLEK/README.md

 ## Installation
 Go to https://www.python.org/downloads/ and download the latest release of python.
 Important: During the installation, check the box "Add Python to PATH", press -> Customize Installation and make sure that "pip" will be installed.
 Further it's recommended to use the "Install for all users" option.

-## Alternatively: Virtual Environments
+## Advanced: Virtual Environments
 This lets you easily switch between multiple versions of Python.
 For more information see https://github.com/pyenv/pyenv.
 As an installer, https://github.com/pyenv/pyenv-installer is recoommended.
+A full set of commands can be found under https://github.com/pyenv/pyenv/blob/master/COMMANDS.md.

 ## Editors